 was a pioneer in the U.S. civil rights movement.
 He took racism head on

-and held his ground with faith and a desire to make this world a better
+and held his ground with faith and a desire to make this

-place to live.
 His legacy shall stand forever.

 Martin Luther King Jr. marched in Alabama and on the Washington mall,